efeelize/eng/kaiyan/shopping/car_rental.md

 > If you have a foreign license without a photograph, you may be asked to show your passport.
 You should also have an International Driver’s Permit (IDP), which must be used in conjunction with your foreign license[与你的外国驾照一起使用].

 # II.grammar
-# 1.get sb doing sth [phr.让某人做...]
+# 1.get sb doing sth [phr.让某人做...] & get you on your way [phr.帮助你准备上路] & get you
-> We use the phrase “get somebody action/verb+ing” when we help or make somebody start an activity.
+> 1）We use the phrase “get somebody action/verb+ing” when we help or make somebody start an activity.

+> 2)it just means I'm going to help you start your journey.

+> 3)get you, basically means to get you ready, to help you prepare,

 - 1.If you're having trouble thinking of an idea for your essay, the teacher can probably get you started.